l2beat/earl/README.md

 Yes you!
 This document presents current best thinking behind this project.
 Help us to guide it's future development!
 If you like what you see give us a 🌟.
 Don't hesitate to create issue in this project or reach out me directly on twitter ([@krzkaczor](https://twitter.com/krzkaczor)).

+## Project state

+I would call the current state a Minimal MVP ;) All of the features mentioned above work but are very limited.
+There are only 2 matchers currently, autofix relies on raw text manipulation.

+All of this will be improved after initial round of feedback.

 ## Future plans: